josh-silvas/dmux/docs/contributing.md

 ```

 ## Testing the Application
-All testing and linting for NBot are done in a development docker container so that we
+All testing and linting for DMux are done in a development docker container so that we
 may produce similar results across development environments.

 When you run a `make` command, this repo will spin up the docker container as defined